 September 2019 | Jushi acquires 62% of Virginia-based pharmaceutical processor Dalitso

 With an attractive population density like other states in the northeast, this market has real potential.
 The Mother of States has been given a vote of confidence by some of the largest MSOs, including Columbia Care and Jushi.
-Other MSOs will be looking to enter the state with one golden ticket left as they move towards adult-use legalization.
+Other MSOs will be looking to enter the state with one golden ticket left as the state begins to roll out adult-use.

 *There are four vertically integrated licenses issued, with each license able to open six dispensaries for a maximum of 30 dispensaries total.